The Benefits of Aloe Vera

 She uses her skincare line’s SLMD UV Bounce powder sunscreen because it comes in an-easy-to-use brush that she can take anywhere and reapply.

-She treats existing dark spots
+She treats existing dark spots.

 But Lee’s skin isn’t spot-free, so she incorporates a dark-spot corrector to treat discolored areas on her face.